-The Legal Problems of the Aging Committee of the New York City Bar Association supports bill A.4996, introduced by Assemblyman Richard Gottfried, which proposes to amend Social Services Law § 22 and Public Health Law § 4403-F as well as Social Services Law § 365-a.
-The bill seeks to secure certain due process rights in fair hearings for Medicaid applicants and recipients in regard to the decisions made about their care by private Managed Long Term Care plans (MLTCs).
+The Legal Problems of the Aging Committee of the New York City Bar Association supports sections 39-b, c and d of Part C of the Assembly's Health and Mental Hygiene Budget (A.8558-C), which propose to amend Social Services Law § 22 and Public Health Law § 4403-F as well as Social Services Law § 365-a.
+These provisions seek to secure certain due process rights in fair hearings for Medicaid applicants and recipients in regard to the decisions made about their care by private Managed Long Term Care plans (MLTCs).
 Currently, the State's contracts with these organizations abrogate certain rights that were inherent in the fee-for-service Medicaid system.
 Although the State Medicaid plan has switched to mandatory managed care for long-term-care services, the Committee believes that the Medicaid recipients of this State should continue to receive protection from arbitrary changes in care that they have had for decades.
 There are two areas of concern: (1) the right to request a hearing without first complying with internal appeals conducted by the MLTCs, and (2) the right to receive continued services ("aid continuing") pending a hearing when a plan reduces or discontinues services.